jtymburski/zandronum-launcher/README.md

 ### Prerequisites

+Download and install [QT 5.15](https://www.qt.io/download-open-source) using the online installer.
+Make sure to use MinGW 64 bit build of QT.

-Download and install [QT 5.12](https://www.qt.io/offline-installers).
-Required to modify and build the launcher.
+This is required to modify and build the launcher.

 ### Installing & Making Changes

-* Import the cloned project into QT Creator
+1. Import the cloned project into QT Creator
-* Change out key assets to represent your mod:
+1. Change out key assets to represent your mod:
    * resource/background.png : Main dialog background
    * resource/executable/mod.pk3 : Compiled mod (currently only supports single PK3)
    * resource/executable/mod.ini : Custom mod configuration
-* Build and run
+1. Build and run

+### Deployment

+#### Windows

+1. Build in QT Creator, using the above process
+1. Copy the `ZandronumLauncher.exe` from debug build folder used by QT to a new empty deployment folder
+1. Copy everything from `resource/executable/generic` and `resource/executable/win` to the same new folder.
+Do not include the sub-directories, just the content files.
+1. Run the QT deployment executable, to pull in all the DLLs.
+Make sure to change based on your QT build and MinGW build.
+   * Example: `PATH=$PATH:/c/Qt/Tools/mingw810_64/bin/ /c/Qt/5.15.2/mingw81_64/bin/windeployqt.exe --debug ZandronumLauncher.exe`

 ## Built With

-* [Zandronum](https://zandronum.com/) - Multiplayer oriented DOOM port, based off Skulltag, for Doom and Doom II
+* [Zandronum](https://zandronum.com/) - Multiplayer oriented Doom port, based off Skulltag, for Doom and Doom II
-* [FreeDOOM](https://freedoom.github.io/) - Free build of DOOM engine assets, compatible as WAD of base game
+* [Freedoom](https://freedoom.github.io/) - Free build of Doom engine assets, compatible as IWAD of base game

 ## Authors